jackokring/KRTPluginA/README.md

 But shouldn't a sine converge to sin(x)?
 And and truncation of terms provide a controlled deviation from sin(x) for Fauxrier harminics?
 Exactly Boz, the sweet low power law alias summands.

+"Proxy off a dirty hole of unknown gain?
+How dare you?
+Must fix the incomming to be at least plesant." -- Captain of the Exponential.

 T
 ===